VetriTheRetri/ssb-decomp-re/README.md

 `bash ./installDependencies.sh`

+This script will also tell you where to place the ROM in case it's not found in the right location (`<repo root>/baserom.us.z64`).
+Having the ROM there is required to be able to run `make extract` which extracts assembly and assets from the ROM.

 ## Extract files, and run the initial build

 `make init` or `make clean && make extract && make`

+Extracting is required every time the splat yaml (`smashbrothers.yaml`) file is modified or anything inside the `symbols` folder (which is used by splat).
+So it's recommended to run `make init` every time you pull changes.

 ## Build the ROM